 Below are the steps to allow Strawberry to run on a fresh install of Big Sur on Apple M1 silicon.
 The steps should be similar for subsequent macOS releases.
-This is meant to be a comprehensive list of steps (especially for the hard-to-document recovery mode steps), and can be edited for length/clarity depending on the context and audience:

 1. If 3rd party system extensions (kexts) have not yet been allowed on the system, follow these steps first to allow them.
 This will involve rebooting into recovery mode.